OfficeDev/VBA-content/VBA/Access-VBA/articles/combobox-object-access.md

 The following example shows how to add an item to a bound combo box.

- **Sample code provided by:** The[Microsoft Access 2010 Programmer's Reference](http://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.html)
+ **Sample code provided by:** The [Microsoft Access 2010 Programmer's Reference](http://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.html)